Missions and Outreach

 We are a caring, faithful Christian group of friends committed to educating our community and increasing community consciousness about environmental preservation.
 We are called to lead our church and community by our actions and deeds to serve, preserve and conserve the earth's resources.
 We encourage people to discover, value and celebrate nature and its restorative benefits for our minds and spirits.
 We recognize and affirm that even the smallest step toward conservation is acceptable in God's sight.

 We have completed projects in the past that include reducing energy use at our church, increasing recycled materials, sponsoring nature walks, hiking trips, and bicycling trips, participated in the Adopt-a-Road program, assembled and given away rain barrels, and regularly publish "green tips" in the church newsletter.
 To get involved contact Jeff Heinbaugh, 301-253-0742.

-Damascus UMC supports this local Christian community organization that works in collaboration with churches, government agencies and various organizations in the Damascus-Clarksburg are.
+Damascus UMC supports this local Christian community organization that works in collaboration with churches, government agencies and various organizations in the Damascus-Clarksburg area.
 Faith Connections provides emergency service to families in crisis situations and works in advocacy to support efforts to empower clients towards self-reliance.
-To learn more visit their website: www.Faith-Connections.org
+To learn more visit their website: www.Faith-Connections.org or email

 Damascus UMC sends a yearly team to Western Maryland to build homes for low income families each July.
 The team stays in local churches and includes both adults and youth.
 To get involved contact Anita Duvall, 240-485-7650.
 Anyone 14 or older is welcome (14/15 year olds limited participation).
 A pre-trip meeting is scheduled for Monday, June 10 @ 7 pm.
 ALL APPLICATIONS ARE DUE NO LATER THAN JUNE 13, 2019.